show-o-atakun/easy_sheet_io/README.md

 Note that line_until option means the designated line is **not** included in output data.
 That is, *line_until: -1* means the last line is not included.

-If you want to include the end of line obviously, write *line_until: nil*.
+If you want to include the end of lines obviously, write *line_until: nil*.
 (Of course, it is the default setting of read method.)

 ### Additional features about header
 When you set *header: nil*, then default headers ("column0", "column1", ...) are set.